zebleck/InsightMap/README.md

 # 🧠 InSightMap

-A web application that allows users to organize knowledge.
-It uses generative AI to make documenting and collecting knowledge easier in an intuitive way.
+InSightMap is a knowledge management platform that seamlessly integrates a vast array of information into an easily navigable graph-like structure.
+Built with a focus on usability, InSightMap lets you capture, link, and traverse complex ideas and topics, enabling you to see the bigger picture.
+Equipped with dynamic navigation and a rich Markdown editor, the platform provides an interactive and user-friendly experience.

 ## Features

-- 📝 Integrated Markdown Editor
+- 📝 **Integrated Markdown Editor**: Features a fully-equipped Markdown editor that supports LaTeX for mathematical expressions, allowing you to document topics in a stylistically versatile and mathematical format.
-- 📁 File management system integrated with the Editor
+- 🌐 **Graph-Based Knowledge Management**: Utilizing Neo4j, the backend supports dynamic linking of nodes, representing different pieces of information or ideas.
-- 🤖 Integration of generative AI
+- ⭐ **User-Focused Design**: From easy node linking to two-way automatic linking between nodes and dynamic navigation, InSightMap aims for an intuitive and frictionless user experience.
-- 🌲 Tree of Abstraction Generation: Generate abstract representations of selected text
+- 🤖 **Integration of generative AI**: Generate abstract representations of selected text through the use of generative AI

 ## Tech Stack

-- Backend: Python
+- Backend: Python + Neo4J
 - Frontend: React.js
 - Styling: Bootstrap
 - Markdown Rendering: `markdown-it`, `react-simplemde-editor`, `markdown-it-katex`